SUSSBIA/fabric-onboarding-experience/05-persona-pathways/data-engineer/README.md

 Data engineering learners should understand that getting data to load once is not the same as building a reliable data workflow.
 They need to think about source data, Lakehouses, tables, transformations, pipelines, notebooks, refresh, monitoring, and ownership.

-This pathway uses the **HDB Resales** sandbox dataset as the common learning artefact.
+This pathway uses the **HDB Resales** sandbox dataset and data engineering artefacts as the common learning materials.

 ## Who this pathway is for